Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # Acknowledgments

-- [Game Boy Camera Club](https://disboard.org/fr/server/568464159050694666) on Discord for the hype and help on all new projects.
-You can discuss with the authors here !
 - [Rafael Zenaro](https://github.com/zenaro147) because I stole chunks of code from the [NeoGB Printer project](https://github.com/zenaro147/NeoGB-Printer).
 - [Andreas Hahn](https://github.com/HerrZatacke) for the fruitful technical dicussions, the [dithering pattern generator](https://herrzatacke.github.io/dither-pattern-gen/) the [Powershell scripts](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/SD) and the [colorscale generator](https://github.com/HerrZatacke/gradient-values).
 - [Michael Shimniok](https://github.com/shimniok/avr-gameboy-cam) and [Laurent Saint-Marcel](https://github.com/BackupGGCode/avr-gameboy-cam) for the Arduino code I started from (initial [source](http://sophiateam.undrgnd.free.fr/microcontroller/camera/) here).
 I'm not 100% sure of who is the initial author so I apologize for any error in citation.